Darboux integrability for diagonal systems of hydrodynamic type: Introduction

 Conversely, a generic solution $\mu$ to (\ref{commuting}) gives locally a solution to the semihamiltonian system (\ref{hydro}).
 Observe that $\lambda$-s also solve this system.
 System (\ref{commuting}) defines an infinite dimensional commutative algebra of flows, commuting with (\ref{hydro}) \cite{T-90}: equations (\ref{hydro}) and the following ones

 are compatible, their common solution is a vector function $u(t,\tau,x)$.

-Moreover, since the Darboux integrability is expressed in terms of $a_{ij}$, if system (\ref{hydro}) is Darboux integrable then any commuting system (\ref{hydroMu}) is also Darboux integrable.
+We also study Darboux integrability for the linear system (\ref{commuting}) and show that the $r$-th prolongation of (\ref{hydro}) is Darboux integrable if and only if the $r$-th prolongation of (\ref{commuting}) is Darboux integrable.
+In particular, this implies that if system (\ref{hydro}) is Darboux integrable then any commuting system (\ref{hydroMu}) is also Darboux integrable.

 If for some $i$ the coefficients $a_{ik}$ do not vanish, one can exclude all $\mu^k$, $k\ne i$ from (\ref{commuting}) and obtain a compatible linear system for $\mu^i$.
-For such systems, Darboux generalized the Laplace method originally developed for just one liner hyperbolic equation with two independent variables (see \cite{D-96} IV, p.274).
-We show that Laplace transformations for this system are liftable to all $\mu$ (and therefore to all $\lambda$) and that the $i$-th Monge distribution has an extra Riemann invariants if and only if for the transformed system $\bar{a}_{im}=0,$ i.e. the $i$-th sequence of Laplace transformations terminates after one step.
+For such systems, Darboux generalized the Laplace method originally developed for just one linear hyperbolic equation with two independent variables (see \cite{D-96} IV, p.274).
+We show that Laplace transformations for this system are liftable to all $\mu$ (and therefore to all $\lambda$) and that the $i$-th Monge distribution has an extra Riemann invariants of order $r$ if and only if such $i$-sequence of Laplace transformations terminates after $r$ steps (this happens, for example, when for the transformed system holds $\bar{a}_{im}=0$.).
 This is completely analogous to the results of \cite{SZ-95,JA-97,AK-98,ZS-01}: a nonlinear 2nd order hyperbolic equation with two independent variables is Darboux integrable if and only if the Laplace transformation sequences of its linearizations terminate.
 (For a linear equations, integrability for systems with such terminating sequences was understood already by Laplace.
 Darboux (see \cite{D-96} II, p.23) describes this method though he did not mention any "intermediate integrals"!?)
 Remarkably, the Laplace transformation for semihamiltonian systems (\ref{hydro}) defined in this paper via linear system for commuting flows (\ref{commuting}) coincides with the one defined via the linear system for the densities of conservation laws of (\ref{hydro}) in \cite{F-97} (see also \cite{KT-97} and \cite{AF-99}).
+We also generalize Laplace transformaion for the cases when only some of the coefficients $a_{ik}$ do not vanish.